anvs18/NLP_PROJECT/README.md

 Surya Sumanth Karuturi - suryanit

-P.S: The structure is based on the instructions given by our instructor in the course.
+P.S: The code and folders structure is based on the instructions given by our instructor in the course.